scaled/scaled/README.md

 ## Kick the tires

-Scaled is still in the early phases of active development.
-It is mature enough that I use it exclusively to develop itself, but it has rough edges.
-Fortunately, it's relatively easy to give it a whirl.
+Scaled is in daily active use by its author (for four years now).
+It is mature enough that I use it exclusively to develop itself and various other projects.
+It has some rough edges, and essentially zero user community, so it's only likely interesting to someone who wants to be able to deeply and easily customize their editor without having to write JavaScript or elisp.

+If that hasn't scared you off, here's how to give it a whirl:

 Scaled includes a package management system which is used to install Scaled itself as well as extension packages.
-The Scaled package manager (spam) is desgined to bootstrap itself from a very simple bootstrap jar file which you can install in conjunction with a shell script or batch file.
+The Scaled package manager (spam) is desgined to bootstrap itself from a single jar file which you can install in conjunction with a shell script or batch file.

 Note: the `java` executable in your path must be from a Java 9 JDK installation, otherwise replace `java` in the below scripts with the absolute path to `bin/java` in a Java 9 JDK installation.